 This program further develops figure skating skills and techniques for competitions and Skate Canada Tests.
 A 15-minute Stroking lesson is provided during some sessions.
 The Saturday session is combined with Advanced Adult STARSkate.

-Skaters must have passed at least one of STAR 3 Freeskate, STAR 4 Dance or STAR 4 Skills tests to qualify.
+Skaters must have passed at least one of STAR 3 Freeskate (Freeskate elements and program) or STAR 4a, 4b and 5a Dances or STAR 5 Skills tests to qualify.
 Private Lessons required.

 Richmond Hill, ON